cheesun/interlocked-rings/readme.md

 Interlocked Rings
 ==============

-This package includes my answers to the 3 questions posed in the Interlocked Rings problem from HyperAnna.
+This package includes my answers to the 3 questions posed in the Interlocked Rings problem.

 The code is written in node.js (ES2015) and was developed with v7.4.0.
 No external dependencies beyond the node standard library are required.